qsnake/gpaw/doc/exercises/wavefunctions/wavefunctions.rst

 atom and CO molecule and compare them to results from molecular orbital theory.

 * The first script :svn:`~doc/exercises/wavefunctions/O.py` sets up an oxygen atom in a cubic supercell with non-periodic boundary conditions and calculates the total energy.
-A couple of unoccupied bands are included in the calculation:
+A couple of extra bands (i.e. Kohn-Sham states) are included in the calculation:

 .. literalinclude:: O.py

 .. highlight:: bash

+* In this case we modify the Pulay density mixer.
+Adjusting the mixer can sometimes help the calculation converge - see :ref:`densitymix`.

-* Towards the end, a :file:`.gpw` file is written with the Kohn-Sham wavefunctions by `calc.write('O.gpw', mode='all')`.
+* Towards the end, a :file:`.gpw` file is written with the Kohn-Sham wavefunctions by ``calc.write('O.gpw', mode='all')``.
   At the very end we write the Kohn-Sham wavefunctions to :file:`.cube` files for handling with the :program:`VMD` program.

 * Run the script and check the output file.
-What is the occupation numbers for the oxygen atom free in vacuum?
+What are the occupation numbers for the free oxygen atom?

 * The orbitals can be visualized in :program:`VMD`.
   Load all of the wavefunctions into :program:`VMD`